Ermine Street: Course

 Ermine Street begins at Bishopsgate, where one of the seven gates in the wall surrounding Roman London was located.
-From here it runs north up Norton Folgate, Shoreditch High Street and Kingsland Road through Stoke Newington (forming Stoke Newington Road and Stoke Newington High Street), Tottenham, Edmonton and eastern Enfield (Ponders End, Enfield Highway, Enfield Wash and Freezywater) to Royston.
+From here it runs north up Norton Folgate, Shoreditch High Street and Kingsland Road through Stoke Newington (forming Stoke Newington Road and Stoke Newington High Street), Tottenham, Edmonton and eastern Enfield (Ponders End, Enfield Highway, Enfield Wash and Freezy Water) to Royston.
 This section of Ermine Street from London to Royston is now largely part of the A10.
 At this point it crosses the Icknield Way.
 From Royston, it was formerly the A14 to the A1 but now it is the A1198 to Godmanchester (Durovigutum).
 Ignoring bypasses and modern diversions, the road through Huntingdon to the Alconbury junction on the A1 gives the line.
 The section from Alconbury to Water Newton, ignoring modern bypasses such as that at Stilton, follows the A1.
 Ermine street used to pass through Durobrivae, the slight remains of which can be seen to the east, alongside the A1 at Peterborough.
 The modern road returns to Ermine Street north-west of Stamford, near Great Casterton, through which Ermine Street ran.